Overwatch Black Screen on PC? Fix!

 Frequently asked questions

-Will verifying my game files delete my personal settings?
+Will verifying my game files delete my custom settings?